 - Onion Raita

-- Brown Onions: To make the brown onions, pat the onions dry and if time permits, leave them out on a kitchen towel for 15-20 minutes to dry them out slightly.
+- To make the brown onions, pat the onions dry and if time permits, leave them out on a kitchen towel for 15-20 minutes to dry them out slightly.
 Heat oil in a pan and add the onions.
 On a medium flame, shallow fry the onions for 15 minutes till they are a deep golden brown, without burning them.
 Drain them out on a paper towel, and set aside.
 These can be made ahead and stored in an air tight container overnight.
-Burnt onions will add a bitter flavour to the biryani.
+Burnt onions will add a bitter flavor to the biryani.
 You can also use store bought fried onions/ shallots which are easily available in leading supermarkets, Indian and Asian stores.

-- Saffron: When you are ready to make the biryani, soak saffron strands in hot milk and rub them slightly with the back of a spoon.
+- When you are ready to make the biryani, soak saffron strands in hot milk and rub them slightly with the back of a spoon.
 Set this aside.

-- Parboiled Rice: Bring water to a roaring boil and add salt, whole spices and basmati rice.
+- Bring water to a roaring boil and add salt, whole spices and basmati rice.
 Cook for exactly 5 minutes and drain completely, leaving the whole spices in the rice.
-This will cook the rice to about 70% doneness which can be checked by pressing a grain of rice between two fingers – the rice should still be raw in the middle.
+This will cook the rice to about 70% doneness which can be checked by pressing a grain of rice between two fingers - the rice should still be raw in the middle.

 - Layering and Cooking Chicken Biryani: Heat a heavy bottomed pot like a dutch oven, and add the chicken to it.
 Cook for 4 minutes and then turn the chicken pieces once.
 Cover and cook for another 3 minutes.
 Turn off the heat.
-Scatter half the onions all over the chicken, and then all the coriander and mint leaves.
+Scatter half the onions all over the chicken, and then sprinkle all the coriander and mint leaves.
 Next layer the rice all over the mint and coriander, and in the end drizzle saffron milk and ghee all over the rice.
-Cover and cook on a low flame for 20 minutes – this will help steam the rice, cook it to doneness and cook the chicken.
+Cover and cook on a low flame for 20 minutes - this will help steam the rice, cook it to doneness and cook the chicken.
 (Note 4)